caffeineandfoxes/WemoSleep/README.md

 # WemoSleep
-## Overview
 WemoSleep is an [Apache Cordova](https://cordova.apache.org) app which ties in with the [IFTTT Maker Webhooks service](https://ifttt.com/maker_webhooks) to add sleep timer functionality to [Wemo](http://www.belkin.com/us/Products/home-automation/c/wemo-home-automation/) switches.

 ## Requirements
 * A supported Wemo switch
-* An IFTTT account configured to receive triggers through the Maker Webhooks service
+* An [IFTTT](https://ifttt.com/) account configured to receive triggers through the Maker Webhooks service
 * A compatible device or browser (see Current Target Platforms)

 ## Setup